newenclave/mico/README.md

 As you can see values `-13.13` (next to -11.47 for first) and `1.28` (next to -0.38 for second) are not shown because they lie outside the intervals

-A container loop accepts containers (i.e. arrays or tables) and iterates those values.
+A container loop accepts containers (i.e. arrays, strings or tables) and iterates those values.
 ```swift
     for v in [1, "Hello", 0.19, -100] {
         io.put(v, " ")